ml0130/knowledge-base/docs/airport-guides/eham.md

 After departure, you will climb to a maximum FL060 until issued furthen climb by ATC.

 !!! warning ""
     After departure, you switch from the Tower frequency to the Approach/Departure frequency after passing 2000 ft.
-You should always contact Approach/Departures yourself unless Tower specifically tells you to "remail this frequency."
+You should always contact Approach/Departures yourself unless Tower specifically tells you to "remain this frequency."

+## Arrivals

+There are three IAFs at EHAM.
+Namely, SUGOL, ARTIP, and RIVER.
+When passing any of these IAFs, you are met with a speed restriction of 250 kts.
+You must also fly 160 kts until passing 4 DME.

+!!! note "ILS Frequencies"
+    ILS runway 06 - 110.550
+    ILS runway 18C - 109.500
+    ILS runway 18R - 110.100
+    ILS runway 22 - 109.150
+    ILS runway 27 - 111.550
+    ILS runway 36C - 108.750
+    ILS runway 36R - 111.950

+!!! warning ""
+    Just as when departing, when you arrive and have vacated the runway, you are expected to contact Ground yourself unless otherwise told.